 One of our tips on how to not be a dry texter is to respond, even if it’s just, “Sorry, I am busy just now, will chat later.”
 If you’re unavoidably delayed for a few hours, do respond by saying, “Sorry, was held up” etc. You’d do it if you were late to actually meet someone, so why should texting be any different.

 It’s no Shakespearean sonnet, but it’s better than nothing.
 While it may not transform your texting skills magically, it’s at the very least a first step toward learning to stop being a dry texter.

 2. Avoid one-word responses

 Yes, we know, there will be times when you’re too caught up to type out more than a hasty ‘ok cool’.
-But this can’t become the rule, because it’s just plain rude and abrupt!
-Things like ‘ok’, ‘yeah’ and the utterly awful ‘k’, with the silent treatment afterwards, is basically telling someone they’re not important and you have no time for their candid textual confessions!
+But this can’t become the rule, because it’s just plain rude and abrupt.
+Things like ‘ok’, ‘yeah’ and the utterly awful ‘k’, with the silent treatment afterward, is basically telling someone they’re not important and you have no time for their candid textual confessions.

 3. Have a purpose

 We’re being very deep and philosophical over texting, but it’s true!
 Conversations need to have a purpose and when you have a purpose, you text better.
 You know how every meeting has an agenda so that everyone gets to put their point across?
 Have the same approach to at least some of your texting.

 Whether it’s a professional text chain or you’re just practicing how to not be a dry texter with your girlfriend, make your text talks a whole plan.
 What’s your aim?
 Are you angling for a date?
 Have you already had a few dates and wondering how to take it to the next level?
 (No, we don’t mean saucy pictures, you dirty mind!)